 Asanas are yoga postures and the physical movements of yoga practice and, in combination with pranayama or breathing techniques constitute the style of yoga referred to as Hatha yoga.
 Traditionally asanas are positions, which make us fit and healthy in all the way.
 In the yoga sutra, Patanjali describes asana as a "firm, comfortable posture", referring specifically to the seated posture, most basic of all the asanas.
 Normally asanas will be held for an average of two or three minutes.
 Besides being held steadily they should also be held comfortably.
 No pain should be experienced while holding the posture or in the hours or days that follow.
 Hindu Shastras tell us of 84 lakhs asanas.
 A lakh being equal to 100,000, this brings the number of yoga postures to 8,400,000.

-The word Mantra has two parts; man, which is the root of the Sanskrit word for mind; and tra, which is the root of the word instrument.
-A mantra is therefore an instrument of the mind, a powerful sound or vibration that you can use to enter a deep state of meditation.
+The word mantra has two parts; man, which is the root of the Sanskrit word for the mind; and tra, which is the root of the word instrument, means an instrument of the mind, a powerful sound or vibration that you can use to enter a deep state of meditation.
 A combination of certain codified sounds is a mantra.
-The correct chanting of mantras under the guidance of the Siddha (Guru) brings about manifestation of thoughts and desires, and even of devs and devis.
-It is originated from Ved which was written by Lord Brahma.
-The teachings of the Vedas consist of various Mantric chants or hymns cognized by different seers or Rishis from the Cosmic Mind.
-Our body get effect from Mantra Chanting in a good way.
-It removes all the diseases from our body and keep away our body from other negative energy.
+The correct chanting of mantras under the guidance of Siddha (Guru) brings about the manifestation of thoughts & desires, and even of devs & devis.
+It is originated from Ved, which was written by Lord Brahma.
+The teachings of the Vedas consist of various mantric chants or hymns cognized by different seers or rishis from the cosmic mind.
+The body gets an effect from mantras.
+It keeps away from all the diseases and negative energy.

-Yoga Anatomy is study of the Subtle currents of energy that moves through the layers of three body.
+Yoga Anatomy is a study of the Subtle currents of energy that moves through the layers of three bodies.
 The Ancient yogi held the view that we actually have three bodies; Physical, Astral and Causal.
 Asana practice is a way of imposing order on the human system and use the poses in a proper alignment.
-We don't live to do Yoga but we do yoga in a proper way and proper sequencing so that we may live healthy life.
-Basically Yoga Anatomy comprises of breathing excercise, muscular and skeletal adjustment as well as correcting improper body alignment.
+We don't live to do Yoga but we do yoga in a proper way and proper sequencing so that we may live a healthy life.
+Basically, Yoga Anatomy comprises of breathing excercises, muscular and skeletal adjustment as well as correcting improper body alignment.
 Yoga Anatomy is a valuable resource that allows you to see each movement in an entirely new light.
-This approach will lead you logically through a wealth of musculoskeletal anatomy, bring the academic discourse to life, and permit you to understand the body's architecture and work with it safety.
+This approach will lead you logically through a wealth of musculoskeletal anatomy, bring the academic discourse to life, and permit you to understand the body's architecture and work with its safety.